 Wasps are usually the bad guys when it comes to New Zealand’s biodiversity, but some good news has come out of Middle Earth.
-In mid-December, Landcare Research reported that six new native wasp species had been described and published in the science journal Zootaxa.
+In December 2013, Landcare Research reported that six new native wasp species had been described and published in the science journal Zootaxa.

 Unlike their introduced very distant criminal cousins, this particular group of parasitoid wasps is important for horticulture and agriculture because they help control pest caterpillars on fruit trees and vegetable crops, reducing the amount of pesticide spray necessary to use on crops and also increasing yields and productivity.

 Small, short and stout

 Dr Darren Ward, from Manaaki Whenua – Landcare Research and one of the paper’s authors, was apparently inspired by characters in Tolkien’s famous The Lord of the Rings when naming the wasps.
 The news release says the six species found only in New Zealand are all small, short, and stout – just like hobbits.

 The newly described species were named after Bilbo, Frodo, Sam, Merry, Pippin and the author, Tolkien.
 The genus is named Shireplitis.
 The first part of the name ‘Shire’ refers to of course the hobbits’ Shire, and the ending ‘plitis’ refers to the similarity of another genus of parasitoid wasps, Paroplitis, found in Europe, North America and South-East Asia.